shadichy/esi/README.md

 ## Introduction

   Welcome to the officical github page of ExtOS System Installer project.
+  **The os and the installer is still WIP**

   ### About the OS

   The Extreme OS (formerly called ExtOS) is maintained by Shadichy.
-The os is aimed to bring minimal, portable but fast, funcional and customizable experience to the end-users.
+The os is aimed to bring minimal, portable but fast, functional and customizable experience to the end-users.
 The os is minimal enough to be installed on a sd card within 4G of storage and plugged to any machine that match the requirements.

   Based on Arch Linux and Debian, users can choose between init systems like systemd, openrc,...
 Depend on purposes, users can choose different build/preset to suit their works
   ##### Features